 "Bring me tea!"

-“Sir, please wait just a moment.
-Tea will come as soon as the train is moving.”
+"Sir, please wait just a moment.
+Tea will be brought once the train begins moving."

 Mr. Breeches gave no acknowledgment.
 The porter deliberately gave an apologetic smile.
 Muttering excuses, he turned around slowly, to avoid stumbling a second time.
 He had just prepared to leave when behind his back there was a tremendous thunderclap.